Check out my rankings within each division by clicking on the links below. If there is a lineal champion in the weight class he is ranked No. 1.

 Valdez, Mexico's only two-time Olympic boxer, made his first title defense in impressive fashion, dominating Japanese mandatory challenger Hiroshige Osawa en route to a seventh-round knockout in November on the Manny Pacquiao-Jessie Vargas undercard.
 Defense No. 2 came against mandatory challenger Miguel Marriaga, a tremendous puncher from Colombia, in the main event of a Top Rank PPV card.
 It was a terrific fight against a quality opponent.
 Valdez scored a 10th-round knockdown and won by unanimous decision.

 Wales' Selby was scheduled to make his mandatory defense against former titlist Jonathan Victor Barros (41-4-1), of Argentina, on Jan.
 28 on the Carl Frampton-Leo Santa Cruz II undercard hoping a win will set him up for a unification fight with the main event winner.
 However, the fight was canceled at the weigh-in because Barros came up positive for hepatitis in his pre-fight medical exam.
 With his mandatory defense in limbo, Selby returned in a nontitle junior lightweight bout against Spain's Andoni Gago on March 4 and won by ninth-round knockout on the David Haye-Tony Bellew undercard.
-The fight with Barros will be rescheduled for no later than July 13 after Selby's team won a purse bid.
+The fight with Barros has been rescheduled and will take place in London on the Chris Eubank Jr.-Arthur Abraham undercard.

 7. Jesus Cuellar (28-2)